brown-band/website/pages/scripts/1998-1999/fall/cornell.md

 ## Pregame

-Ladies and Gentlemen, friends and alumni, presenting an organization that prefers doubling your pleasure with the crisp freshness of Doublemint gum over Big Red, it’s the Brown University "Brown University" Band!
+Ladies and Gentlemen, friends and alumni, presenting an organization that prefers doubling your pleasure with the crisp freshness of Doublemint gum over Big Red, it’s the Brown University “Brown University” Band!

 :sd[Band storms field.]